Atoiks-Games/Nappou-1/README.md

 1. Extract the zip / tar / whatever it came in
 2. Open the `bin` folder
-3. Run `ProjectSeihou` (one of them is for Windows, the other is for Nixes)
+3. Run `ProjectNappou` (one of them is for Windows, the other is for Nixes)

 # How to play